VatsalS31/VatsalS31/README.md

 </p>

 - 🔭 I’m currently working on my side projects
-- 🌱 I’m currently learning software architecture
+- 🌱 I’m currently learning Web Devlopment
 - 👯 I’m looking to collaborate on your open source projects
 - 💬 Ask me about C++,Java
-- 📫 How to reach me: Contact part
+- 📫 How to reach me: https://www.linkedin.com/in/vatsal-shah-528412218/
 - ⚡ Fun fact: I never thought I would become a .net programmer!

 <br>